 This is the cover of my kitchen binder.
 It includes the manuals for our oven, refrigerator, coffee pot, Keurig, crock-pot, and Ninja blender.

-The rest of my owner’s manuals didn’t fit neatly into a room like my kitchen and garage ones did.
 After creating my kitchen and garage binders, I looked at my remaining owner’s manuals and I decided to create a category for big expensive things and another category for random things.

 In my big expensive things binder I have the owner’ s for our washing machine and dryer, furnace, air conditioning system, doors, faucets, and kitchen sink.